N-tronics/CJSON/README.md

 `build/cjson`.
 The .o files will be under `build/obj/src/`.
 When building, be sure to maintain the `main.c` file.

 ## Usage
 Build an archive file under `build/dist/cjson.a` with `make build`.
-When compiling, link the .a file along with your project files.
+When compiling your project, link the .a file along with your project files.